EMMA: End-to-End Multimodal Model for Autonomous Driving: Introduction

-We introduce the \underline{E}nd-to-End \underline{M}ultimodal \underline{M}odel for \underline{A}utonomous Driving (\model), built on top of Gemini~\citep{gemini23} without additional specialized components.
+We introduce the \underline{E}nd-to-End \underline{M}ultimodal \underline{M}odel for \underline{A}utonomous Driving (\model), built on top of a multimodal large language model, such as Gemini~\citep{gemini23} or PaLI~\citep{chen2023palix} without additional specialized components.
 Figure~\ref{fig:efm_e2e} shows the overview of the \model\ framework. \model\ accepts camera images and plain text for other non-vision inputs such as high-level driving commands and historical context.
-By recasting driving tasks as visual question answering (VQA) problems, \model\ leverages Gemini's pre-trained capabilities while preserving its extensive world knowledge.
-After \model\ is fine-tuned with driving logs from all tasks using task-specific prompts (see Figure~\ref{fig:generalist} for more examples), its shared Gemini model generates various driving outputs such as future trajectories for motion planning, perception objects, road graph elements, and scene semantics.
+By recasting driving tasks as visual question answering (VQA) problems, \model\ leverages Gemini's pre-trained capabilities and extensive world knowledge.
+After \model\ is fine-tuned with driving logs from all tasks using task-specific prompts (see Figure~\ref{fig:generalist} for more examples), it generates various driving outputs such as future trajectories for motion planning, perception objects, road graph elements, and scene semantics.
 Our experiments showcase \model's strong performance on several planning and perception benchmarks despite this simple design.
 Additionally, we find that \model\ can produce interpretable, human-readable outputs for many perception tasks such as road graph estimation, and is able to function as a generalist model that is both scalable and robust for autonomous driving.
-Notably, as used here and throughout the paper, the \emph{\model\ generalist model} refers to a machine learning model that has been trained and fine-tuned on a large volume of driving data to perform a wide range of specific driving tasks in the autonomous driving domain.
+Notably, as used here and throughout the paper, the \emph{\model\ generalist model} refers to a machine learning model that has been trained and fine-tuned on a large volume of driving data to perform a wide range of driving tasks in the autonomous driving domain.